frosit/magerun-rewritetoolset/docs/commands.md

 __options__

-* --csv : path to csv file
+* --csv : path to CSV file
 * --column : column that holds the urls

-The [ParseCSV](https://github.com/parsecsv/parsecsv-for-php) class is used for autodetection.
+The [ParseCSV](https://github.com/parsecsv/parsecsv-for-php) class is used for auto-detection.

 ### rewrites:url:visitor